Joseph E. Slater: Civil society

 Slater returned from Europe in the 1950s and served as the chief economist for Creole Petroleum, a subset of Standard Oil Company.
-While at Creole Petroleum, Slater founded and served as the Executive Director of Fundación Creole, the philanthropic arm of the corporation.
+While at Creole Petroleum, Slater founded and served as the executive director of Fundación Creole, the philanthropic arm of the corporation.
 In 1957 Slater joined the international affairs program of the Ford Foundation.
 At the Ford Foundation he played a key role in lobbying the US to recognize China.
 During his time at the Ford Foundation, Slater was named the Secretary of President Eisenhower's Commission on Foreign Assistance, or the Draper Committee.
 With the election of John F. Kennedy he was named deputy assistant secretary of state for educational and cultural affairs where he wrote the blueprint for the Peace Corps.
 His vision for working across sectors and fields then earned him the appointment as the president of the Salk Institute for Biological Studies.

 Aspen Institute

-Slater became President and Chief Executive of the Aspen Institute in 1969.
+Slater became president and chief executive of the Aspen Institute in 1969.
 He partnered with Robert O. Anderson in "refounding" the institute.
 Under his direction, the Aspen Institute, which had been a small organization that specialized in educational seminars for executives, increased its range and scale, becoming a well-known meeting place for world leaders, scholars, and scientists on international issues.

 The institute worked closely with the United Nations and played an important role in mobilizing world opinion on environmental questions.
 In 1973, Slater won German backing to open a branch in Berlin.
 It quickly became a center for informal contacts between officials and others from both sides of the Iron Curtain.
 Slater scaled the institute around the globe with offices in France, Italy, Japan and South Korea.
 He retired from the Aspen Institute in 1986.

-In the 1975 book, The Aspen Idea, Sidney Hyman describes Slater using these quotes from friends of the Aspen Institute (page 229):